 These highlights should not be viewed as a recommendation, nor is this a notification of an impending change in asset allocation.
 For more information, please contact your advisor with any questions.
 Opinions expressed in the attached article are those of Judith McGee and are not necessarily those of Raymond James.
 All opinions are as of this date and are subject to change without notice.

 The information contained in this report does not purport to be a complete description of the securities, markets, or developments referred to in this material.
 This material is being provided for information purposes only and is not a complete description, nor is it a recommendation.
 The information has been obtained from sources considered to be reliable, but we do not guarantee that the foregoing material is accurate or complete.
 Any opinions are those of McGee Wealth Management and not necessarily those of Raymond James.
 There is no guarantee that these statements, opinions or forecasts provided herein will prove to be correct. .
 Investing involves risk and you may incur a profit or loss regardless of strategy selected.
 The S&P 500 is an unmanaged index of 500 widely held stocks that is generally considered representative of the U.S. stock market.
 The Dow Jones Industrial Average (DJIA), commonly known as â€œThe Dowâ€ is an index representing 30 stock of companies maintained and reviewed by the editors of the Wall Street Journal.
 The NASDAQ composite is an unmanaged index of securities traded on the NASDAQ system.
 Keep in mind that individuals cannot invest directly in any index, and index performance does not include transaction costs or other fees, which will affect actual investment performance.
 Individual investor's results will vary.
 Past performance does not guarantee future results.
 This information is not intended as a solicitation or an offer to buy or sell any security referred to herein.
 Asset allocation and diversification do not ensure a profit or guarantee against loss.
 Investing in emerging markets can be riskier than investing in well-established foreign markets.
 Investing involves risk and investors may incur a profit or a loss.
 Sector investments are companies engaged in business related to a specific sector.
 They are subject to fierce competition and their products and services may be subject to rapid obsolescence.
 There are additional risks associated with investing in an individual sector, including limited diversification.
 Links are being provided for information purposes only.
 Raymond James is not affiliated with and does not endorse, authorize or sponsor any of the listed websites or their respective sponsors.
 Raymond James is not responsible for the content of any website or the collection or use of information regarding any websites's users and/or members.

 Securities offered through Raymond James Financial Services, Inc., member FINRA/SIPC.
 Investment advisory services offered through McGee Wealth Management, Inc. McGee Wealth Management, Inc. is not a registered broker/dealer, and is independent of Raymond James Financial Services.

 Links are being provided for information purposes only.
+Raymond James is not affiliated with eMoney.
 Raymond James is not affiliated with and does not endorse, authorize or sponsor any of the listed websites or their respective sponsors.
 Raymond James is not responsible for the content of any website or the collection or use of information regarding any website's users and/or members.
 Raymond James financial advisors may only conduct business with residents of the states and/or jurisdictions for which they are properly registered.
 Therefore, a response to a request for information may be delayed.
 Please note that not all of the investments and services mentioned are available in every state.
 Investors outside of the United States are subject to securities and tax regulations within their applicable jurisdictions that are not addressed on this site.
 Contact your local Raymond James office for information and availability.